iitrabhi/wg/mkdocs/docs/5_research_working_guidelines/1_writing_tools.md

 ### 2. Creating an Account or Signing In

-- **New Users**: Click on "Register" to create a new account.
+- **New Users**: Click on `Register` to create a new account.
 Provide an email address, create a password, and complete the registration.
-- **Existing Users**: Click on "Login" and enter your email and password.
+- **Existing Users**: Click on `Login` and enter your email and password.

 ### 3. Overview of Overleaf Interface